jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Resources:** ore, fish
 *   **Area:** 2.9 million square miles
 *   **Important NPCs:**
-    *   **Chieftain Asbirn (Dwarf)** resides in the Highchill Mountains city of Hrafnagil.
+    *   **Chieftain Asbirn Hamarson (Dwarf)** resides in the Highchill Mountains city of Hrafnagil.
 He is a firebrand who supports soul-binding ancestral veneration.
     *   **Manufacturer Supreme Vasa (Human)** is the head of the Artisans Guild.
 She resides in Eithar.

 Helscar is a massive tundra region, which mainly exports ore and requires agricultural exports from Middlestone and Eastgardia for survival.
 The local chieftains have no formal authority, but are respected by the Imperial provincial governor as representatives of their clans.
 The region is divided between the western chieftains of the Highchill Mountains who demand greater autonomy, and the eastern chieftains of the Shifting Foothills who willingly submit to Imperial oversight.